agawrysiuk/aws-learning/README.md

 This project was created in 3-9th of August 2021, during my Education Week at Altkom Software & Consulting.

+Here, you will find some information about what I learned and what difficulties I had while learning to deploy my application with AWS Services.

 ### AWS Toolkit for JetBrains
 https://docs.aws.amazon.com/toolkit-for-jetbrains/latest/userguide/welcome.html